pepov/k8sblog/_posts/2023-08-08-migrate-rancher-logging-en.md

 <img src="/images/rancher-logging-4.png" width="850" height="475" />

-After processing the CRDs a new menue point is created in Rancher, Logging:
+After processing the CRDs a new menu point is created in Rancher, Logging:

 <img src="/images/rancher-logging-5.png" width="850" height="475" />

-Now you use resources like Logging, Flows, Outputs to setup a fluentd instance and define to ship logs to a final destination.
+Now you use resources like Logging, Flows, Outputs to setup a fluentd instance and define anything to ship logs to a final destination.

 # Kube Logging

 To install Kube Logging in Rancher you need to setup the Helm chart repository with the Logging Operator Helm chart.
-Navigate to the Apps menue in Rancher:
+Navigate to the Apps menu in Rancher:

 <img src="/images/rancher-logging-6.png" width="850" height="475" />